Author: Jeff Bacon

 Step 3 — Stay Out of Text-Message Trouble

-Anything you send to the other parent can land in front of the judge.
+Anything you send the other parent can land in front of the judge.
 Stay civil.
 Keep the kids out of adult conflict.
 Communicate about logistics, not grievances.

 Step 4 — Prepare for Temporary Orders Like It Is Final